edward/Teapot/README.md

 # Teapot

-Teapot is micro web framework for [Pharo Smalltalk](https://pharo.org) on top of the [Zinc HTTP components](https://github.com/svenvc/zinc), that focuses on simplicity and ease of use.
+Teapot is a micro web framework for [Pharo Smalltalk](https://pharo.org) on top of the [Zinc HTTP components](https://github.com/svenvc/zinc), that focuses on simplicity and ease of use.
 It's around 600 lines of code, not counting the tests.